-Can there be anymore sensitive area of a teachers work than that of observations?
-It has been the bane of teachers lives instilling fear and dread for the weeks prior.
+Peer observations and reviews are used to make informed decisions about the quality of education in a school or subject.
+Can there be any more sensitive area of a teacher’s work than that of observations?
+It has been the bane of teachers’ lives instilling fear and anxiety for the weeks prior.

 Do we need to observe at all?
-Yes, we need to know what is going on in classes.
+Yes, middle leaders and SLT need to know what is going on in classes.

-So I brought up the topic of subject leaders conducting the next round of observations.
+When I was Assistant Headteacher I brought up the topic of subject leaders conducting the next round of peer observations.
 Not grading but working together with teachers to get an idea of how their subject is taught.
-All our subject leaders are also teachers
+All our subject leaders are also full-time class teachers

 - Judgement of the professional expertise of the teacher.